Neapolitan Pizza Dough

 How to make it:

-Using a glass measuring cup (or pouring directly into the mixing bowl of an electric mixer fitted with a dough hook), add warm water, active yeast and honey.
+Using a glass measuring cup, add warm water, active yeast and honey.
 Stir to dissolve.
 Allow the mixture to sit for at least 5 minutes to make sure the yeast is alive.
 It should foam and start to bubble.
 (At this time, make your own pizza sauce.)

 Scrape the dough onto the counter.
 Choose to cut into 3 or 4 equal pieces if making small pizzas, or simply reform into one big ball.
 Allow the dough to proof for an additional 1+ hour.
-Either one large ball back in the bowl, covered; or place each small ball onto a half-sheet of parchment paper, loosely covered with plastic wrap.
-It helps if the tops are oily to prevent sticking.
+Place the large dough ball back in the bowl and cover again; or place each small ball onto a half-sheet of parchment paper, topped with olive oil to prevent sticking, and loosely cover with plastic wrap.

-The dough is now ready to use.
+The dough will puff up when ready to use.
 Preheat the oven to 500° F, and place a baking sheet or pizza stone in the oven to preheat.

 Add your favorite toppings, then transfer the dough (with the parchment) onto the hot baking sheet or pizza stone.